-Mexico is a federal republic comprised of thirty-one states and one federal district.
+Mexico is a federal presidential republic comprised of thirty-two states and one federal district.

-- Executive: Chief of State and Head of Government - President Enrique Pena Nieto (since 1 December 2012); Cabinet - appointed by the president
+Executive: Chief of State and Head of Government - President Andres Manuel LOPEZ OBRADOR; Cabinet - appointed by the president

 Mexico has a civil law system with US constitutional law theory influence and judicial review of legislative acts.

 Mexico introduced chocolate, corn, and chilies to the world.

 The National University of Mexico was founded in 1551 by Charles V of Spain and is the oldest university in North America.